alahser/ssmworkshopaddendum/index.md

 Under each section below, there are corrections to the workshop.

 Where the line correction begins with a number, (e.g. 1.3), this text replaces the line.
 Most corrections are navigational in nature, that is, changes in the names of menu items.
+The number 1.0, 2.0, 3.0 is the same as 1., 2., 3. etc

 Where the line begins with the word TIP, it is helpful advice for completing the lab timely.